Hustisford State Bank

 Hustisford, Wisconsin · FDIC Cert #12354

-Hustisford State Bank is an FDIC-insured bank (Certificate #12354) with $80M in total assets and $55M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Hustisford, Wisconsin, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 1.50%.
-BankHealthData assigns a composite Health Grade of D (47/100).
+This is the FDIC profile for Hustisford State Bank, an FDIC-insured bank (Certificate #12354) with $80M in total assets and $55M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Hustisford, Wisconsin, the bank maintains a Tier 1 capital ratio of 14.44% (Well-Capitalized) and a nonperforming loan ratio of 1.50%.
+BankHealthData assigns a composite Health Grade of A (80/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Hustisford State Bank (FDIC cert 12354) is a community bank — $80M in total assets, $55M in deposits, serving the Hustisford, Wisconsin area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 14.44% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 1.50% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is comfortable: 27.0% of assets in liquid form — sufficient to cover meaningful deposit-outflow scenarios without forced asset sales.

 Profitability is thin: ROA of 0.50% runs below the 1% benchmark.
 Thin margins can reflect cyclical net-interest-margin pressure, elevated provisions for loan losses, or operating-cost inefficiency.
-Health-score trend is essentially stable across the recent-quarters window — the typical pattern for established banks operating in steady-state mode.
-Hustisford State Bank carries a composite BankHealth grade of D (47/100) as of the 2024-06 Call Report filing.
+Health-score trend is mildly negative across recent quarters.
+Mild declines can reflect either specific quarterly events (large one-time provisions, deposit shifts) or the early stages of broader pressure.
+Hustisford State Bank carries a composite BankHealth grade of A (80/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.